Vipassana Meditation Retreat 2019

 Since 2006 we have organised this retreat and it gets better and better each year.
 It is a perfect opportunity to begin your meditation practice, or will profoundly deepen your current practice.

-The event takes place in Wat Pho Ban Nontan Monastery in Khon Kaen, one of the most famous monasteries in Thailand, renowned for its active meditation program.
-You will be fully immersed in Thai culture from start to finish.
+This 10 day event takes place in Wat Pho Ban Nontan Monastery in Khon Kaen, which is one of the most famous monasteries in Thailand, renowned for its active meditation program.

 Really delve into your subconscious and start the hard work on yourself at this once in a lifetime retreat.